ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Through notifications asynchronously sent by the Group Manager, throttling them in order to prevent congestion and duplication and to not create attack vectors.

 Some of the logged information can be privacy-sensitive.
-This especially holds for the metadata about a Client, i.e., addressing information of the Client and, when applicable, (an identifier of) the authentication credential of the Client.
+This especially holds for the metadata about a Client, i.e., addressing information of the Client and, when applicable, (an identifier of) the authentication credential of the Client (i.e., that the Client uses in the group or has used to authenticate itself to the Group Manager when establishing their secure communication association).
 If external management applications and operators obtain such metadata, they become able to track a given Client, as to its interactions with one or multiple Group Managers and its membership in groups under such Group Manager(s).

 Therefore, the logged information that is effectively provided to external management applications and operators SHOULD be redacted by the Group Manager, by omitting any privacy-sensitive information element that could enable or facilitate the impairment of Clients' privacy, e.g., by tracking Clients across different groups and different Group Managers.
 Exceptions could apply, e.g., if the Group Manager can verify that the management application or operator in question is specifically authorized to obtain such privacy-sensitive information and appropriately entitled to obtain it according to enforced privacy policies.